Jenisch/ExileCraft-v0.1-a/README.md

 ## Features

+* Desktop interface built with Tkinter so you can browse bases, review affix requirements, and build a plan without memorising the entire database.
-* Rich-styled interface that mimics the gilded Path of Exile aesthetic while guiding you through base and modifier selection.
+* Rich-styled console interface (optional) that mimics the gilded Path of Exile aesthetic while guiding you through base and modifier selection.
 * Interactive planner that highlights deterministic crafting options before probabilistic gambles.
 * Optional integration with the full RePoE dataset for thousands of bases and mods.
 * Extensible local JSON fallback (`data/affixes.json`) for custom notes or private league tweaks.